CityofToronto/bdit_data-sources/gis/bylaw_text_to_centreline/README.md

 Majority of them are also some issues that I have encountered with my new processes but have not been solved yet.
 I will list down the issue below and some idea on how we can tackle them.

-## pgRouting returns the shortest path but not the path I want
+## pgRouting returns the shortest path but street name different from `highway`

 This can be found at [issue #268](https://github.com/CityofToronto/bdit_data-sources/issues/268#issuecomment-595973836).
 This happened for `bylaw_id` = 6577 where `highway` = 'Garthdale Court' and `between` = 'Overbrook Place and Purdon Drive'.
 The two intersection ids found are 13448816 and 13448300 (marked as red cross below).
 The blue line is the result from pg_routing whereas the highlighted yellow path indicates the road segment from the bylaw.